rgonzalez12/craftify/README.md

 ## 7. Contributing

 Bug reports and pull requests are welcome.
 This project aims to provide a friendly, collaborative environment, and contributors are expected to adhere to the Contributor Covenant code of conduct.
-I built this as a fun way to learn Python, and freshen up my skills with React.

 ## 8. Authors